liennie/code-and-chill/data/md/rules.md

 - You’ll immediately see whether it’s correct - no partial credit or hints are given.

 ## Leaderboard
-- Points are awarded based on *speed* and *number of puzzles solved*.
+- Positions are determined based on *number of puzzles solved* and *speed*.
 - The leaderboard updates automatically after each solve.
 - Ties are broken by the earliest submission time.